 Medicare Tax Rates for Married Couples Filing Jointly

 |Up to $250,000||2.9%|

 What earnings are subject to self employment tax?

 When you sit down to work on your self employment tax calculator, remember: you pay self employment taxes on your net self employment earnings, not your entire income.
 And your net self employment income includes all income from your business, minus all business deductions allowed for income tax purposes.

 - Are you a sole proprietor?
 Then you can use IRS Schedule C, Profit or Loss From Business to determine your net self employment income.

 Schedule C is the tax form that sole proprietors use to report their business income and expenses.
 You basically subtract your expenses from all of your self employment income to calculate the net self employment income.

-Pro tip: Accounting software, such as FreshBooks, is a smart investment because it can serve as a self employed tax calculator by calculating your net self employment income quickly and easily.
+Pro tip: Accounting software, such as FreshBooks and Bonsai, is a smart investment because it can serve as a self employed tax calculator by calculating your net self employment income quickly and easily.

 - Do you have more than one business?
 Then combine the net income or loss from all of them.